 - The Nandina tree, which is more than 500 years old in front of the worship hall, is said to be taken care of by Shima Sakon.
 It is said that if you touch it, you will get a stomach ache.

 - Of course, please don’t touch it (whether you will really get a stomach ache or not).

-- The living quarters of the head monk were built by using the building materials from Shima Sakon’s residence.
+- The living quarters of the head monk were built using the building materials from Shima Sakon’s residence.
 It is said that there is a wall that no matter how many times it is repainted, a mark in moon shape appears.

 - On one side of the cemetery, there is a pond called “Chi no Ike (血の池)”, meaning a Pond of Blood.
-When Sawa Castle was taken down, the blood that was shred flew down from the castle into this pond.
+When Sawa Castle was taken down, the blood that was shredded flew down from the castle into this pond.
 Since then, if you look into the pond, the face of a bloody woman will be reflected.

 - Lastly, but not particularly related to the temple.
 After the Battle of Sekigahara (関が原の戦い), when the vassal of the Ii clan was celebrating, it is said that the loot was taken away by a sudden strong wind created by some black clouds covering the sky above Mt.
 Sawa.

 How to Get to Seiryō-ji